-- 6.10 A meeting of the council must be adjourned if a quorum is not present: - (a) at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or
+- 6.10 A meeting of the council must be adjourned if a quorum is not present: - a. at the commencement of the meeting where the number of apologies received for the meeting indicates that there will not be a quorum for the meeting, or - within half an hour after the time designated for the holding of the meeting, or - c. at any time during the meeting. - 6.11 In either case, the meeting must be adjourned to a time,date and place fixed - a. by the chairperson, or - in the chairperson's absence, by the majority of the councillors present, or - c. failing that, by the chief executive officer. - 6.12 The chief executive officer must record in the council's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the council, together with the names of the councillors present. - 6.13 If during a meeting of council or a committee, a quorum is not present, the chairperson shall suspend the proceedings for a period of 5 minutes.
+If a quorum is not then present at the end of the 5-minute suspension, the provisions of Clause 6.11 shall apply.

-- (b) within half an hour after the time designated for the holding of the meeting, or - (c) at any time during the meeting. - 6.11 In either case, the meeting must be adjourned to a time, date and place fixed: - (a) by the chairperson, or - (b) in the chairperson's absence, by the majority of the councillors present, or - (c) failing that, by the chief executive officer. - 6.12 The chief executive officer must record in the council's minutes the circumstances relating to the absence of a quorum (including the reasons for the absence of a quorum) at or arising during a meeting of the council, together with the names of the councillors present. - 6.13 If during a meeting of council or a committee, a quorum is not present, the chairperson shall suspend the proceedings for a period of five minutes.
-If a quorum is not then present at the end of the five-minute suspension, the provisions of Clause 6.11 shall apply. - 6.14 If the meeting is to resume on another day any decisions of council made prior to the lapsing of the meeting are to be acted upon by staff and do not need to await the resumption of the adjourned meeting.
-The outstanding items are to be resubmitted to the adjourned meeting for determination. - 6.15 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the health, safety or welfare of councillors, council staff and members of the public may be put at risk by attending the meeting because of a natural disaster (such as, but not limited to flood or bushfire), or a public health emergency, the mayor may, in consultation with the chief executive officer and, as far as is practicable, with each councillor, cancel the meeting.
-Where a meeting is cancelled, notice of the cancellation must be published on the council's website and in such other manner that the council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - 6.16 Where a meeting is cancelled under clause 6.15, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the council or at an extraordinary meeting called under clause 4.2.
+- 6.14 If the meeting is to resume on another day any decisions of council made prior to the lapsing of the meeting are to be acted upon by staff and do not need to await the resumption of the adjourned meeting.
+The outstanding items are to be resubmitted to the adjourned meeting for determination. - 6.15 Where, prior to the commencement of a meeting, it becomes apparent that a quorum may not be present at the meeting, or that the health, safety or welfare of councillors, council staff and members of the public may be put at risk by attending the meeting because of a natural disaster, or a public health emergency, the mayor may, in consultation with the chief executive officer and, as far as is practicable, with each councillor, cancel the meeting.
+Where a meeting is cancelled, notice of the cancellation must be published on the council's website and in such other manner that the council is satisfied is likely to bring notice of the cancellation to the attention of as many people as possible. - where a meeting is cancelled under clause 6.15, the business to be considered at the meeting may instead be considered, where practicable, at the next ordinary meeting of the council or at an extraordinary meeting called under clause 4.2.

-Meetings held by audio-visual link
+Meetings held by audiovisual link